๐Ÿ’ฐIntro to Mathematical Economics

 Supply and Demand Equilibrium

-• Comparative statics allow you to predict how shifts in either curve (from taxes, preferences, or input costs) change Pโˆ—P^* and Qโˆ—Q^*
+• Comparative statics let you predict how shifts in either curve (from taxes, preference changes, or input costs) alter Pโˆ—P^* and Qโˆ—Q^*.
+You do this by re-solving the system after modifying the relevant function.

 Production and Cost Theory

 These equations describe how firms transform inputs into outputs and the cost structures that constrain their decisions.
-The key insight: production functions define what's technically possible, while cost functions define what's economically efficient.
+Production functions define what's technically possible, while cost functions define what's economically efficient.

 Cobb-Douglas Production Function